AsterixKo/lab-java-advanced-di-postman/README.md

 - A brief explanation of your design choices for the **EarlyBirdDiscountService**.
 - Answers to:
   - Why did you choose constructor-based DI for this lab?

+Porque lo hemos visto en clase.
   - What advantages do Postman pre-request and post-response scripts offer for automated testing?

+Permite automatizar los test de una forma más cómoda y segura.
   - How does your application behave when the early bird feature is disabled?

+Directamente no arranca la app.
   - What are some challenges you faced when integrating advanced DI with API testing?

+No lo sé...
 <br />

 ## FAQs